‘I know English, but I can’t speak fluently.’

 Please note, this example, unlike the first, has nothing to do with sounds associated with the words.
 Here, it’s about getting into the habit of speaking a reasonably long string of words in a particular order, which can come through practicing it few times in speech.
-However, when you’re reading these idioms in, say, a book, you would mistakenly get confident of speaking them correctly in speech the first use itself.
+However, when you’re reading these idioms in, say, a book, you would mistakenly get confident that you can use them in speech effortlessly the first time itself.
 (Pause and think a bit on this example.)

 That’s another way speaking skills can be so different from reading skills.

 3. Without speaking practice, you’ll lack the rhythm, the peculiarities of spoken English

 Two persons may both be speaking ‘correct’ English, but one may be markedly better than the other.
 English – and for that matter any language – has a rhythm, a flow that can come through practice alone.
 Pronunciation.
 Intonation.
 Pauses.